Mission and Goals

 Our teachers are highly qualified and certified to teach all the ages and skill levels in our school.
 They embody life-long learning and serve as role models for their students through continuous professional development with advanced coursework, workshops, webinars, research, and other activities.

 The Maslow Academy of Applied Learning operates as a non-profit, independent early childhood center and school governed by a board of trustees.
 These trustees employ the executive director and generate funding to support the school’s programs.
 Contact us if you’re interested in serving on our board!

 Parent Action Council (PAC) and Volunteer Work

 We are always striving to find ways to enhance our children’s education, enrich their daily experiences, and give them new perspectives in life.
-That’s why the Maslow Academy of Applied Learning/Bright Beginnings Parent Action Council (PAC) works to create optional support and funding opportunities for parents and community members to contribute in ways that add fun and value to their lives.
+That’s why the Maslow Academy of Applied Learning and Bright Beginnings Parent Action Council (PAC) work to create optional support and funding opportunities for parents and community members to contribute in ways that add fun and value to their lives.

-Our goal is to nurture a greater sense of community and to provide options that will work for all families, no matters their circumstances.
+Our goal is to nurture a greater sense of community and to provide options that will work for all families, no matter their circumstances.

 Please help us to continue our efforts and offer our children the experiences they deserve!
 PAC plays a vital role in the success of our school and is the main sponsor for our children’s enrichment.

 Join the PAC

 Please contact the school to learn about the dates and times for our PAC meetings.
 Childcare is always provided for the meetings.
 We would love for you to join us!